BIOGRAPHY

 INSPIRED BY THE PRE-COLUMBIAN SPHERES OF COSTA RICA

-In 1985, he developed his first Genesis works, which describe different phases of the mutation of matter in space over time, thus laying the foundations for his artistic ideology, Transmutative Symbolism.
-Jiménez Deredia participated in the Venice Biennale in 1988, 1993, and 1999.
+In 1985, Deredia developed his first Genesis works, which describe different phases of the mutation of matter in space over time, thus laying the foundations for his artistic ideology, Transmutative Symbolism.
+Jiménez Deredia participated in the Venice Biennale in 1988, 1993, and 1999 editions.

-This Venetian experience is characterized by his encounter with the renowned art scholar Pierre Restany: the friendship and collaboration that ensued were instrumental in the Costa Rican sculptor's artistic and intellectual growth.
+This Venetian experience is characterized by his encounter with the renowned art scholar Pierre Restany: the friendship and collaboration that ensued were pivotal for the artistic and intellectual growth of the Costa Rican sculptor.

-Together with the French theorist, he lays the groundwork for constructing a vision of Costa Rican cultural identity capable of understanding the entire historical process, incorporating pre-Columbian cultures and their powerful symbolic elaboration.
+Together with the French theorist, deredia laid the groundwork for constructing a vision of Costa Rican cultural identity capable of embracing the entire historical process by incorporating pre-Columbian cultures and their powerful symbolic expressions.

 JIMÉNEZ DEREDIA IN THE WORLD

 In 1999, he received the "Beato Angelico" award in recognition of the profound spirituality of his thought and artistic output.
-This award aims to foster a rapprochement between the secular and religious worlds.
+This award aims to foster a connection between the secular and religious worlds.

-In 2006, he was named "Corresponding Academician of the Classes of Sculpture" by the Academy of Arts and Design in Florence.
-Throughout his long career, the following have been named academicians of the institution: Michelangelo Buonarroti, Palladio, and Galileo Galilei, among others.
+In 2006, he was named "Corresponding Academician of the Classes of Sculpture" by the Florentine Academy of Arts and Design.
+Throughout its long career, the following have been named academicians of the institution: Michelangelo Buonarroti, Palladio, and Galileo Galilei, among others.
 He received numerous international recognitions, including the "Vita D'Artista" award from the city of Montecatini Terme, Italy.
 The Republic of Costa Rica declared him an Honorary Citizen for his sculptural work and for representing the country's culture worldwide, and the cities of Heredia and Miami awarded him the keys to the city.
-In 2009, the Roman Forum opened its doors to contemporary art for the first time in history, hosting his monumental sculptures on the Via Sagrada Familia.
+In 2009, the Roman Forum opened its doors to contemporary art for the first time in history, hosting his monumental sculptures on the Via Sacra (Sacred Way).

 ROME 2009